coldworld22/Skillbridge/docs/social-login-setup.md

 ## reCAPTCHA

 SkillBridge can optionally validate a Google reCAPTCHA token during login and registration.
 This behaviour is controlled by the `social_login_settings` record stored in the database.
-When the `recaptcha.active` flag is `true` the backend will verify the provided token using Google's API before authenticating the user.
+When the `recaptcha.active` flag is `true` the backend will verify the provided token using Google's API before authenticating the user. reCAPTCHA settings are only available under **Social Login Settings** in the admin dashboard.

 To temporarily disable reCAPTCHA you can call the configuration endpoint with admin credentials: